 Wow.
 I've heard of some major college campus drug busts before, but nothing quite like the string that went down at the University of Alabama on Tuesday morning.
-74 people arrested in Tuscaloosa on a total of 183 charges, many of them related to the sale and possession of marijuana (just look at some of the charges here).
+74 people arrested in Tuscaloosa on a total of 183 charges, many of them related to the sale and possession of marijuana.
 61 of those arrested with University of Alabama students.
 About two dozen pinched alone on campus and in the residence halls, according to the Associated Press.
 Average age between 18 - 20.
 Mostly marijuana and some are straight up possession charges, but a few other drugs as well, including cocaine, LSD, ecstasy, mushrooms and prescription pills, and guns.

 Though there's some dangerous substances in the mix, it looks like the State of Alabama just arrested over 5 dozen college students for bongs, bowls, and weed.

 It's the biggest drug bust in Tuscaloosa history.
 In an interview, Tuscaloosa Police Chief Steve Anderson defended the raid, noting the use of confidential informants making buys at different areas on campus, "including residence halls.":

 “I know a lot of people consider it to be a harmless drug,” Anderson said.
 “It’s still illegal to possess it, distribute and traffic it in the state of Alabama.
 Therefore, it’s against the law and we’re going to enforce the law no matter how harmless people think it is.”

 “We want to send a clear message that it’s not going to be tolerated and if we discover who you are, we are going to come after you,” Anderson said.
 “We realize that we do have an issue of drugs

 In addition to the criminal justice system, many of the students changed face impending action from the University of Alabama, which could result in expulsion.
 University of Alabama President Dr. Judy Bonner sent an e-mail to faculty, staff and students after the raid: